Terminal State¶

 Attached¶

-A supervisor is currently connected to the terminal and forwarding I/O.
+A client is currently connected to the terminal and forwarding I/O.

 Characteristics: